selva-dt3/corporate-learning-hub-225522/lms_frontend/README.md

 This is the React frontend for the Corporate Learning Hub.
 In this deployment:
 - No Supabase authentication is used
 - All dashboards (Admin, HR, Employee) and pages (Lessons, Quizzes, Analytics) are publicly accessible
-- A simple Home page provides links to each dashboard and section
+- A polished Home page provides role cards (Admin, HR, Employee) with Ocean Professional theme
 - The API client does not attach Authorization headers by default

+Screenshots (placeholders):
+- Home: docs/screenshots/home.png
+- Admin Dashboard: docs/screenshots/admin.png
+- HR Dashboard: docs/screenshots/hr.png
+- Employee Dashboard: docs/screenshots/employee.png

 ## Getting Started